-A review of what previous researchers have done should be made systematically.
+A review of what previous researchers have done should preferably be made systematically and presented in a way that it can be reproduced by others.
 PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) is a good example of a systematic approach.
-A systematic review builds upon previous publications.
+A systematic literature review builds upon previous publications.
 This situation can be described as a coin with two sides (“heads or tails”).
 One side of the coin are advice given to authors of a single original article to ensure highest possible quality (“heads”).
 The other side of the coin, used in systematic reviews, are different ways to evaluate previously published articles (“tails”).
 Both sides of the coin (“heads and tails”) contains similar opinions concerning good quality.
 The table below elucidates the two different sides of the coin.

 |⇐ “HEADS” ⇒||⇐ “TAILS” ⇒|

 |Type of original study||Groups compared||Guide to write original article||Aim for meta analysis||Guide to write a systematic review: Follow PRISMA or CAMARADES where it applies and also guidelines found below (where they apply).||Examples of systematic literature reviews|